-Number of Shares of Common Stock Beneficially Owned as as of September 9, 1994(1)
+Neme Number of Shares of Common Stock Beneficially Owned as

+Name as of September 8, 1994(1) Class

-Norman E. Brinker 1,562,134 (2) 2.18%
+Norman E. Brinker 1,541,884 2.15%

 Douglas H. Brooks 337,975

 F. Lane Cardwell, Jr. 79,772

 Creed L. Ford, III 755,354 1.06%

 Ronald A. McDougall 195,022

 Debra L. Smithart 50,460

 Roger F. Thomson 1,000

 Jack W. Evans, Sr. 71,717

 Rae F. Evans 1,585

 J.M.
 Haggar, Jr. 130,645

-J. Ira Harris 2,000 (3)
+J. Ira Harris - 0 - - 0 -

-Frederick S. Humphries -0- - 0 -
+Frederick S. Humphries - 0 - - 0 -

 Ray L. Hunt 33,750

-James E. Oesterreicher -0- - 0 -
+James E. Oesterreicher - 0 - - 0 -

-William F. Regas 109,287 (4)
+William F. Regas 104,629

 Roger T. Staubach 1,500

-All executive officers and directors as a group (19 persons) 3,528,510 4.93%
+All executive officers

+and directors as a

-- Less than one percent (1%) - (1) Includes shares of Common Stock which may be acquired by exercise of exercisable options granted under the Company's 1983 Incentive Stock Option Plan, the 1984 Non-Qualified Stock Option Plan, the 1992 Incentive Stock Option Plan and the 1991 Stock Option Plan for Non-Employee Directors and Consultants, as applicable. - (2) Includes 20,250 shares of Common Stock held of record by a family trust of which Mr. Brinker is trustee. - (3) Includes 2,000 shares of Common Stock held of record by a trust of which Mr. Harris is trustee. - (4) Includes 4,658 shares of Common Stock held of record by a family trust of which Mr. Regas is trustee.
+Less than one percent (1%)

+(1) Includes shares of Common Stock which may be acquired by exercise of exercisable options granted under the Company's 1983 Incentive Stock Option Plan, the 1984 Non-Qualified Stock Option Plan, the 1992 Incentive Stock Option Plan and the 1991 Stock Option Plan for Non-Employee Directors and Consultants, as applicable.

 The Company has established a guideline that all senior officers of the Company own stock in the Company, believing that it is important to further encourage and support an ownership mentality among the senior officers that will continue to align their personal financial interests with the long-term interests of the Company's shareholders.
-Pursuant to the guideline, the minimum amount of Company Common Stock that a senior officer will be required to own $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ well as annual compensation.
-The guideline requires that each Senior Vice President own an amount of Common Stock equal in value to such officer's base salary, each Executive Vice President own an amount of Common Stock equal in value to twice such officer's base salary, the President own an amount of Common Stock equal in value to three times his base salary, and the Chief Executive Officer own an amount of Common Stock equal in value to four times his base salary.
+Pursuant to the guideline, the minimum amount of Company Common Stock that a senior officer will be required to own will be determined by such officer's position within the Company as well as annual compensation.
+The guideline would require that each Senior Vice President own an amount of Common Stock equal in value to such officer's base salary, each Executive Vice President own an amount of Common Stock equal in value to twice such officer's base salary, the President own an amount of Common Stock equal in value to three times his base salary, and the Chief Executive Officer own an amount of Common Stock equal in value to four times his base salary.
 The guideline also encourages all other officers of the Company to similarly acquire Common Stock in the Company.
 It is expected that phase-in of the guideline will begin by the end of 1994, for those senior officers who do not currently meet the minimum stock ownership levels as established by the guideline.